TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

 ### Common errors and misunderstandings

 - Unlike JSON, SpEL uses curly brackets to denote the start and end of a list, e.g.:  `{1, 2, 3, 4}`.
-To make things more confusing, in the code hints and in the debugger Nussknacker shows lists using JSON notation for lists.
+To make things more confusing, in the code hints and the debugger Nussknacker shows lists using JSON notation for lists.
 So, stay alert.
 - `{:}` stands for the empty record (map). `{}` denotes an empty list.

 ### Handling data types problems

-Sometimes the Nussknacker’s data typing subsystem on which hints and validations are built is too restrictive and complains about a data type mismatch.
-In such a case you can use `#CONV.toAny()` helper function to trick Nussknacker’s data typing system into thinking that the data type of the entered expression is valid.
+Sometimes the Nussknacker’s data typing subsystem, on which hints and validations are built, is too restrictive and complains about a data type mismatch.
+In such a case, you can use the `#CONV.toAny()` helper function to trick Nussknacker’s data typing system into thinking that the data type of the entered expression is valid.
 You can see an example of how to use `#CONV.toAny` in the next section.
-Note, that the `#CONV.toAny()` is pretty brutal in its working - it effectively disables all the type checking during the scenario authoring.
+Note, that the `#CONV.toAny()` is quite brutal in its working - it effectively disables all the type checking during the scenario authoring.
 Unless you [monitor logs and scenario metrics](./../operations_guide/Common.md#handling-typical-scenario-errors), you may not notice runtime validation errors concealed during scenario authoring by using `#CONV.toAny()`.

 ### Handling enums
-Both AVRO and JSON schema specs allow you to define an enumeration value, defined as a constant list of values (strings) this enum can hold.
+Both AVRO and JSON schema specification allow you to define an enumeration value, defined as a constant list of values (strings) this enum can hold.
 For example, let’s consider this AVRO DeliveryStatus type:

 ```
 {